tweag/nickel/rfcs/001-overriding.md

 #   },
 # }
 # This is different from `neutralConf | default`!
 The latter version
-# would be overrided at once, as illustrated below.
+# would be overridden at once, as illustrated below.

 defaulted & {bar.baz = "shapoinkl"}
 # ^ Gives the expected: